 What does PRRI do?

-• Provides messaging and scientific guidance regarding the pandemic to government, media, corporations, non-profit organizations, and the public about the on-going issues which will continue to emerge for the foreseeable future.
+• Provided messaging and scientific guidance regarding the pandemic to the government, media, corporations, non-profit organizations, and the public about the ongoing issues that will continue to emerge for the foreseeable future.

-• Assists corporations, agencies, and non-governmental organizations in creating pandemic-related short or long-term strategies for business continuity, adaptation or reimagining missions, visions, and new work-place rules.
+• Assisted corporations, agencies, and non-governmental organizations in creating pandemic-related short or long-term strategies for business continuity, adaptation, or reimagining missions, visions, and new workplace rules.

-• Focuses on the health and well-being of health care workers on the front-lines of caring for large numbers of Covid-19 patients – and the critical integrity of supply chains that are needed across the nation.
+• It focused on the health and well-being of healthcare workers on the front lines of caring for large numbers of COVID-19 patients and the critical integrity of supply chains that are needed nationwide.

-• Provides critical guidance to the public and political leaders across America (rural and urban) and as requested, across the world, where resources are especially short and in communities that are economically depressed, medically underserved, economically fragile, and highly vulnerable.
+• Provided critical guidance to the public and political leaders across America (rural and urban) and, as requested, across the world, where resources are especially short and in communities that are economically depressed, medically underserved, economically fragile, and highly vulnerable.

-• Provides, in partnership with CherCares, personal preparedness equipment (PPE), treatment, and testing to clinics through existing health care facilities for people in rural and urban communities who have minimal access to physical protection and medical care.
+• In partnership with CherCares, it provided personal preparedness equipment (PPE), treatment, and testing to clinics through existing healthcare facilities for people in rural and urban communities who have minimal access to physical protection and medical care.

 Our Partnerships